DaoCloud/DaoCloud-docs/docs/en/docs/network/modules/aliyun-terway/usage.md

 $ kubeadm init --config cluster.yaml
 ```

-> Plan the serviceSubnet and podSubnet to avoid conflicts.
+!!! note

->
+    Plan the serviceSubnet and podSubnet to avoid conflicts.

-> You can use `k8s.m.daocloud.io` as a mirror acceleration site.
+    You can use `k8s.m.daocloud.io` as a mirror acceleration site.

 After creating the cluster, use `kubeadm join` on join the worker node to the cluster.